navis-org/navis/docs/source/install.rst

    that comes with its own package manager ``conda``.

 .. note::
-   There are two optional dependencies that you might want to install manually:
-   :ref:`pyoctree <pyoc>` and :ref:`rpy2 <rpy>`.
-The latter is only relevant if you intend to use navis's R bindings.
+   If you intend to use navis' interface with R, you need to install the optional dependency :ref:`rpy2 <rpy>`.

 Dependencies